"WE WISH TO REMAIN AS WE ARE"

 Defying its own mantra of wishing to remain unchanged, Luxembourg has the highest proportion of international residents and workers in the EU.
 The population of 537,000 (2013) includes residents from all of the EU member states and over 140 other countries.
 Some 44.5% of the total population is non-Luxembourgish.
 That's why you can touch almost every nation on earth in this tiny spot.

 Although official census statistics on religious affiliation were discontinued after the 1980 census, the nation remains primarily Roman Catholic, at least in name.
 Many young people who have grown up in traditional Catholicism now claim to be either atheistic or agnostic.
 The welcome of Bosnian and Albanian refugees after the Balkan war in the 1990s has given the country a slowly growing Muslim population (8,000+ in 2014).
 Interest in eastern religions and sects is growing, although these have a lower profile than in the more prominent neighboring countries.

 CHRISTIAN COMMUNITY CHURCH

 Opportunities for summer ministries in July are available to applicants accepted by both CCC and BMW.
-For the past thirteen summers dynamic youth camps have been an excellent forum for Bible college and seminary students desiring exposure to ministries in Europe.
-Luxembourg is also one of the hubs for BMW’s EURéquipe program, which hosted students for five weeks this past spring from Northland International University.
+Since 1996, dynamic youth camps sponsored by CCC have been an excellent forum for Bible college and seminary students desiring exposure to ministries in Europe.
+(Opportunities in Luxembourg (PDF))